Hanse00/hanse00.github.io/content/posts/legacy.md

 I no longer know the young guy who started a job at Google in 2016, and felt like he was the absolute shit for making it to the big leagues so early in his career.

 The teenager who fell in love with his first girlfriend, and was so unprepared for the emotional rollercoaster of love and rejection, is now someone I can smile at as I recall how he felt.
-But it took years between being the person that had those experiences, to becoming a person that could look at them as an outside observer.
+But it took years from being the person that had those experiences, to becoming a person that could look at them as an outside observer.

 And what about the 10 year old kid who had his whole world uprooted, when his mother got a job in the city and so they moved from the country to the suburbs?
 As I recall, he was absolutely shattered about losing the life he knew.
 He loved his small town, but would he still have loved it a decade later if it had become a barrier to his career prospects in the future?
 We will never know, because that me never got to exist.